andrewstiefel/andrewstiefel.com/_pages/almost.md

 # Almost there...

 Hey there, I need to confirm your email address.
-To complete the subscription process, please check your inbox now for an email from andrew@andrewstiefel.com.
+To complete the subscription process, please check your inbox for an email from andrew@andrewstiefel.com.

 Click the link in the email and you'll be good to go!